hoangsonww/The-MovieVerse-Database/.github/CONTRIBUTING.md

 ## Using GitHub for Development
 - We host our code and track issues and feature requests on GitHub.
 - We follow the [GitHub Flow](https://guides.github.com/introduction/flow/index.html).
 All changes are made through Pull Requests (PRs).
+- We use [GitHub Issues](https://guides.github.com/features/issues/) to track bugs, feature requests, and other tasks.

 ## Making Contributions
-1. Fork the repository and create your branch from `master`.
+1. Fork the repository and create your branch from `main`.
 2. Write clear, commented, and readable code.
 3. Ensure any new code is well-tested.
 4. Make sure your changes pass existing tests.